erikorlowski/cscie97/cscie97/asn5/design.md

 The Flight Tracker module is a safety critical module responsible for consuming all data related to aircraft flights and providing this information to the Controller module.
 In addition to consuming data, the Flight Tracker module has the responsibility to detect aircraft conflicts and any other unsafe conditions, and to respond appropriately.
 The module also uses an AI agent to make adjustments to flight plans, using safety critical code to detect for any hazards.

 As the safety critical module of the NGATC, the Flight Tracker module shall be developed in compliance with [Systematic Capability 3](https://www.exida.com/blog/Back-to-Basics-14-Systematic-Capability) as defined in [IEC 61508-3](https://www.exida.com/Blog/back-to-basics-06-iec-61508).

-### Aircraft Info
-The Aircraft Info module is responsible for managing information related to aircraft types, such as their maximum and minimum speeds, ceilings and fuel capacity.
-This information is consumed by the Flight Tracker module.
-This information is also exposed in a GUI and can be configured through this GUI by administrators.

 ### Weather
 The Weather module is responsible for ingesting weather reports and providing this information to the Flight Tracker.